 My time on the Appalachian Trail was a milestone event in my life.
 As I like to say, those white blazes did not just lead north to Katahdin, but lead to the life I lead now.

 If I had not done the Appalachian Trail (AT) , I doubt I would have moved to Colorado, seen the canyon country of Utah, learned to ski, hiked the other long trails, started to enjoy alpine climbing and many other things.
-Needless to say I would not have met the good friends I have now nor would I have met my The Former Wife.
+Needless to say I would not have met the good friends I have now nor would I have met my a past partner.
 One step heading north from Springer changed my life in many ways.

 Because of all the changes in life since I’ve done the AT, I doubt I could do a traditional thru-hike again.
 Be it north bound or south bound.
 The AT during peak thru-hiking season is a bit more crowded.
 And I doubt I’d enjoy hiking with that big of a community for many weeks at a time.
 I’d want to my own thing, see fewer people and cherry-pick the optimum times.